brett-olsen/C64-Bridge-Project/README.md

 > [!CAUTION]
-> NOTE: Be careful with physical connections, typically I used a USB power supply or a USB battery pack to keep the Pi running during configuration, while I am not an electronics engineer, I believe it is best practice to not have multiple cables connected, for example, do not power the Pi Zero and simultaneously connect a data cable to another computer unless you know what you are doing.
+> Be careful with physical connections, typically I used a USB power supply or a USB battery pack to keep the Pi running during configuration, while I am not an electronics engineer, I believe it is best practice to not have multiple cables connected, for example, do not power the Pi Zero and simultaneously connect a data cable to another computer unless you know what you are doing.
 During setup, 1 cable for power, during testing and during operation 1 cable for data/power seems to work well for this project.
 If you want to use two cables safely, I believe you need to ensure that the data cable's 5V is disconnected with either a data-only cable, or a 5V blocker.
 Be careful with your connections and devices!
 TL;DR only use 1 cable at a time =)
 <br>

 # Getting it up & running<br><br>